dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

-We do not accept reports which amount to copy and pasted output from a vulnerability scanning tool **unless** work has specifically been done to confirm that a vulnerability reported by the tool _actually exists_ in Dapr, including CLI, SDKs, components-contrib or any other repo under the Dapr org.
+We do not accept reports which amount to copy and pasted output from a vulnerability scanning tool **unless** work has specifically been done to confirm that a vulnerability reported by the tool _actually exists_ in Dapr, including the CLI, Dapr SDKs, the components-contrib repo, or any other repo under the Dapr org.

 We make use of these tools ourselves and try to act on the output they produce; they